Get a breath of fresh air at Jones Creek

 Being active is a pleasure when your gym is the Canadian outdoors.
 Thousand Islands National Park’s trails at Jones Creek provide an opportunity to get healthy as a family in a serenely beautiful setting.
 Escape the daily grind in a sanctuary of scenic lookouts, rugged rock faces, and tall stands of pine.
 Trails vary in difficulty from an easy 20-minute walk to a moderate 2-hour hike.
 Try out several paths in the trail network for a longer trip.
 Whether for an hour or a day, hiking is a quintessentially Canadian way to stretch your legs and get some fresh air.

-There are also three trails at Mallorytown Landing – the Smoky Fire Trail (850 m), the Loyalist Trail (750 m) and the Six Nations Trail (1.1 km).
-All three trails are relatively easy, though they have some ups and downs.
-The Smoky Fire Trail takes you through a Red Pine Plantation and the Loyalist Trail travels through what was once farmland.
-The Six Nations Trail continues on through a rocky mixed forest before looping back to the Loyalist Trail.
-In total, you can complete the three trails in 1 to 1 ½ hours at an easy walk.
+There are also two trails at Mallorytown Landing – the Smoky Fire Trail (850 m), and the Six Nations Trail (1.1 km).
+The trails are relatively easy, though they have some ups and downs.
+The Smoky Fire Trail takes you through a Red Pine Plantation what was once farmland.
+The Six Nations Trail continues on through a rocky mixed forest before looping back to the Smoky Fire Trail.
+In total, you can complete the two trails in 1 to 1 ½ hours at an easy walk.
 A self-guided trail brochure is available.

 An extensive trail network is offered at Landon Bay as well.
 You can spend an hour or all day walking the six different trails that wind through the property.
 Signs and printed trail information guide you through the fields, forests, and wetlands of the reserve.
 The view from the Lookout Trail has long been recognized as the best natural view in the Thousand Islands area.
 Check out the trail system at Landon Bay.